InsightFlow8/insightflow/Readme.md

 - **Scripts:** `streaming_data_publisher.py`, `streaming_data_transformer.py`

 ### 5. vpc
-- Creates a secure VPC with public and private subnets, NAT gateway, and security groups for all necessary pipeline components (EC2 bastion machine, RDS PostgreSQL, data_sync_raw Lambda function).
+- Creates a secure VPC with public and private subnets, NAT gateway, and security groups for all necessary pipeline components (EC2 bastion machine, data_sync_raw Lambda function).
-- Endpoints are created for the internal connection between AWS services (e.g. PostgreSQL <-> Lambda function)
+- Endpoints are created for the internal connection between AWS services.

-### 6. rds_postgresql
-- Provisions a PostgreSQL RDS instance in a private subnet, with IAM authentication and encrypted storage.
-- The database is considered as a data backup for the raw-data bucket, and maybe for the curate-data in the following stage.
-- The necessary tables for data sync are created by `create_tables.sql` when initializing the EC2 bastion machine.
-- Considering the limited Lambda function capacity in data_sync, no key constraints has been set on the current tables.

-### 7. ec2
+### 6. ec2
-- Deploys a bastion host in the public subnet for secure SSH access RDS and debugging.
+- Deploys a bastion host in the public subnet for secure SSH access and debugging.
 - EC2 instance creates the tables needed for data sync by `bastion-init.sh` & `create_tables.sql` when starting up.

-### 8. glue_crawler_raw - currently disabled
+### 7. glue_crawler_raw - currently disabled
 - Configures AWS Glue Crawler to scan S3 raw data and update Glue Data Catalog tables for downstream ETL & analytics.
 - For the first time of crawling, SET `recrawl_behavior = "CRAWL_EVERYTHING"`；for the later crawling, SET `recrawl_behavior = "CRAWL_NEW_FOLDERS_ONLY"` for cost-efficiency (`terraform.tfvars` & `deploy_batch_ingestion.yml`).
 - A placeholder.txt is created in the pipeline deployment to aviod data source errors in the glue_crawler_raw deployment.
 These .txt files would NOT be included in glue crawling.
 - **Scheduler:** Glue crawler has its own scheduler.
 Currently it is set as `"cron(0 15 30 * ? *)"` , which means UTC time 15:00  on every 30th day of the month (i.e. Sydney time 1:00 （winter time）of every 31th of the month).
 The rule can be adjusted per needs.

-### 9. data_sync_raw - currently disabled
+### 8. data_sync_raw - currently disabled
 - Synchronizes data between S3 raw zone and PostgreSQL RDS using Lambda:
 - **Functionality:**
    1) Full sync: use the default `start_ts` and `end_ts`